 By David Chartier, MacworldJUN 25, 2009 5:19 am PDT

 Evernote, the ubiquitous digital-scrapbook service that wishes it were your third arm, has finally taken the next logical step and enabled sharing.
 Users can now open up their notebooks for collaborative editing to a select few individuals, or even the entire world.

-Announced on the Evernote blog, users logged into the Web interface will see a new Sharing Setup panel in the sidebar.
+Evernote blog, users logged into the Web interface will see a new Sharing Setup panel in the sidebar.
 Users can enable sharing on a per-notebook basis, opening up a lot of possibilities for co-workers to collaborate on projects, families to plan for vacations, students to compile research, or for couples to get shopping done.